Ethical Challenges in Computer Vision: Ensuring Privacy and Mitigating Bias in Publicly Available Datasets: Case Studies of Publicly Available Datasets: Ethical Considerations

 ImageNet \unskip~\cite{2449214:31663847} is among the most popular datasets for computer vision problems, which consists of over 14 million images and is categorized into more than 20,000 classes.
 These tasks have contributed massively to image-related classification efforts while being applied in training some of the most successful deep-learning models.

 \paragraph{Ethical Issues}The dataset's labels have faced criticisms for their bias and inclusion of irrelevant categories.
-However, the extent to which each category can be gone through has hindered a thorough review of its entire list; thus, it may have retained certain terms reinforcing harmful attitudes or biased stereotypes.
+However, the extent to which each category can be reviewed has hindered a thorough review of its entire list; thus, it may have retained certain terms reinforcing harmful attitudes or biased stereotypes.